droidocz/droidocs-web/content/android-layout/view's-getwidth()-and-getheight()-returns-0.md

 That being said, you can use a [dimension resource](http://developer.android.com/guide/topics/resources/more-resources.html#Dimension) to define the button size, then reference that dimension resource from your layout file and your source code, to avoid this problem.

+---

+## Notes:

+- * if you want negreenwood6 to be notified of your follow up, you have to start your message like I did to you (I think first three letters is enough) - CommonsWare gets notified automatically, since he wrote this response, but ngreen doesn't unless you address them.

+- public void onWindowFocusChanged(boolean hasFocus) {
+ // TODO Auto-generated method stub super.onWindowFocusChanged(hasFocus);
+ //Here you can get the size!
+ }

+- Use this listener to get size, when is your screen ready. view.getViewTreeObserver().addOnGlobalLayoutListener(new ViewTreeObserver.OnGlobalLayoutListener() {}